 The DOE funding will be used to support the manufacture and sale of the following truck models:

-Freightliner Business Class(r) M2e 106 hybrid electric trucks and tractors
+- Freightliner Business Class(r) M2e 106 hybrid electric trucks

 Daimler’s range of participation and deployment of vehicle technologies is expected to increase as selected Clean Cities programs, including those involving ports, municipal and school bus fleets, use funds toward vehicle purchases.